Mr. Peter Hayden: History

 The year 2006 marked the first official release in form of a 7-inch record, First Cycle Complete.
 Next few years were spent touring with Galacticka.
 This co-operation later introduced a shared release, 10-inch split record.

 The debut album Faster Than Speed was released in August 2010.
 The two-song album was dived deep into the concept of time and personal perceptions of it.
-The album was praised for its boldness in dodging every established genre definition, which made the record sound very unique.
+The album was praised for its boldness in dodging every established genre definition, which made the record sound unique.
 Two years later in May 2012, their second full-length album Born a Trip followed, this time consisting of one track clocking over an hour.
 Praising feedback continued and more international recognition resulted a European tour and their first visit to Roadburn Festival the following year.
 Next year, in 2014, Mr. Peter Hayden finished their first album trilogy by releasing giant double album, consisting of one song divided on two CDs.
 Archdimension Now was released in Spring 2014 and was followed by another European tour, this time with Dark Buddha Rising.
 Later on summer the album's release tour was completed with various appearances on major festivals in Finland, including Tuska Open Air, Provinssirock and Flow Festival.

 In 2014 the band released also the seven-inch vinyl We Fly High.
 This single did differ from the first three albums and gave an idea what would happen later on.
 It took almost three years of work and one-off gigs (including their second time in Roadburn Festival) before Mr. Peter Hayden released their fourth album Eternal Hayden, their first on Svart Records.
 The album consisted of five songs and was shorter than any of their earlier ones, but the sound was still described as unique, shoegaze, space rock, heavy psychedelia and krautrock being mentioned.
 On this album, the group declared that from now on they will refer to themselves only by their PH monogram insignia, leading into confusion what the band should be called.
 In 2017, the band toured Finland in support of album, their only international show being the Roskilde Festival in Denmark.